mtceballos/SIRENAdoc/SIRENAfunctions.rst

     Located in file: *tasksSIRENA.cpp*

-    This function calculates the pulse energy applying different methods (from :option:`EnergyMethod`).
+    This function calculates the pulse energy applying different methods (from :option:`EnergyMethod` and :option:`OFNoise`).
     It only runs in RECONSTRUCTION mode (:option:`mode` = *1*) (except to :option:`EnergyMethod` = **PCA**).

     - Declare variables